SAGAR-NIKHIL/LOGIN-PAGE/README.md

 HTML
 CSS

 File Structure
 index.html: HTML file containing the form structure. style.css: CSS file for styling the form elements.
-Output Screenshot

-Here's what the form looks like:

 Author
 This form was created by [NIKHIL KUMAR SAGAR].